aexoden/com.aexoden.ff4kb/README.md

 handle the rosa installation yourself.
 Note that this feature currently has no obvious public-facing interface, though if someone knew the correct parameters to pass to the URL, they could access it.

+## Development Notes

+This site's codebase was originally developed in late 2017.
+While it has evolved over time, parts of the design still reflect early choices that I now consider suboptimal or outdated.
+Though many improvements have been made, some aspects remain a product of their time.
+Specifically, the code still relies on too many nested dictionaries and contains many scattered magic numbers.
+A number of lints I would normally fix properly (mostly to do with magic numbers or complexity) are instead ignored.
+In addition, there is minimal testing architecture, leaving breakage all too easy to cause.

+I do not currently have much interest in doing deep architectural improvements myself (and would be more tempted to rewrite everything in Rust), but well done pull requests are welcome.